PyLadiesParis/Logo/README.md

 - you can share as many designs as you'd like
 - make sure that your logo is not offensive

-you might also refer to: [global Pyladies repository](https://github.com/pyladies/pyladies-assets)
+you might also refer to: [global PyLadies repository](https://github.com/pyladies/pyladies-assets)

 To join the Slack group, go to https://slackin.pyladies.com/ and then join the channel #city-paris and say hi!